hartwigmedical/hmftools/sv-linx/README.md

 #### Identification of suspected LINE source regions
-LINE source regions are also important genomic features and are modelled in LINX as regions of ~5000 bases which LINX suspects are the source for templated LINE insertions.
+LINE source regions are also important genomic features and are modelled in Linx as regions of ~5000 bases which Linx suspects are the source for templated LINE insertions.
 LINE driven mobile element insertions are common in cancer genomes and typically present as a pair of balanced SVs representing a templated sequence from around the source region with a poly-A tail inserted into random locations in the genome although favoring a A|TTTTT motif [ref: https://www.nature.com/articles/s41588-019-0562-0] for the insertion site with no net copy number change at either source or insertion site.
 However, due to both the repetitive nature of the LINE source regions and the difficulty of accurately sequencing across the poly-A tail, one or both of the SVs that make up the insertion may be mapped as a single breakend (failing to uniquely map on the other side) OR be missed altogether.
 Since the lone remaining breakend can be mistaken as an unbalanced translocation, it is important to correctly identify it as a LINE insertion.
 This picture can be complicated even further by the fact that many overlapping fragments from a single source location may be copied to many different locations in the same genome, each potentially with one or both sides incompletely mapped.

 Although we already annotate 124 well ‘known’ mobile LINE source regions which have been previously discovered [ref: https://www.nature.com/articles/s41588-019-0562-0], there are many more potential mobile LINE source regions which may be less common in the population or more rarely activated.
 We look exhaustively for likely LINE source regions in each individual tumor genome, by looking for both the characteristic poly-A tail of mobile element insertions and the local break topology structure at the insertion site.
 We define a poly-A tail as either at least 16 of the last 20 bases of the sequence are A or there is a repeat of 10 or more consecutive A or within the last 20 bases of the insert sequence.
 The orientation of the breakend relative to the insertion can help distinguish between the source and insertion site for a mobile element.
 At the mobile element source site, the poly-A tail positive oriented breakends will have the poly-A at the start of the insert sequence, or poly-T at the end of the insert sequence for negative oriented breakends (if sourced from the reverse strand).
 Conversely at the insertion site, negative oriented breakends will have poly-A tails at the end of the insert sequence and positive oriented breakends have poly-T at the start of the insert sequence (if inserted on the reverse strand)